Sumico/ttp/docs/source/Groups/Functions.rst

    * - `containsall`_
      - checks if group result contains matches for all given variables
    * - `contains`_
-     - checks if group result contains matche at least for one of given variables
+     - checks if group result contains match at least for one of given variables
    * - `macro`_
      - Name of the macros function to run against group result
    * - `group functions`_